 Amos Jeng

-I am a Postdoctoral Research Fellow in Developmental Psychology at the University of Michigan.
+I am a Postdoctoral Research Fellow in the Department of Psychology at the University of Michigan.
 I hold a Ph.D. in Educational Psychology from the University of Illinois Urbana-Champaign and a B.A. in Cognitive Science and Philosophy from Johns Hopkins University.

-My research program draws on quantitative and qualitative analytical approaches to better understand how learners think and behave when seeking academic help.
-Specifically, I study:
+My research program draws on quantitative and qualitative approaches to understand how learners seek academic help in technology-mediated environments, as well as how these behaviors are shaped by their identities, experiences, and culture.
+Specfiically, I study:

 1. How learners evaluate the help they receive in digital environments